 Joe Biden, to his very great credit, understands this.

 Yglesias is clear that he dislikes contemporary progressive racial politics.
 Yglesias mocks the anti-austerity economic coalition he was once — but with unusual sophistication, of course — an active part of, for allegedly not getting that their recommendations need to change with macroeconomic times.
 (This is a bit ironic in a piece rehabilitating Obama.)

-Yglesias describes people (like me!) “not enthusiastic about Biden in the 2020 primary but…pleasantly surprised by his openness to Lizardism on a range of topics.”
+Yglesias refers to people (like me!) who were “not enthusiastic about Biden in the 2020 primary but have been pleasantly surprised by his openness to Lizardism on a range of topics.”
 Is Yglesias not enthusiastic about Biden’s Lizardism?
 What does he think of the problem of economic concentration, and Biden’s clear support for reviving an antitrust tradition focused on ensuring dispersion of economic power broadly, rather than consumer welfare narrowly construed in prices?
 Was Biden's appointment of Lina Khan bad Lizardism?
 How about the Biden administration’s labor policy, his willingness to actually walk a UAW picket line, his NLRB's making the price of being found to union-bust instant recognition of the union?
 What does Ygesias think of the Biden administration’s New Washington Consensus?

 I know what I think.
 I think Joe Biden has learned something from the catastrophe that was his prior administration, and is finally, at long last, beginning the work that Barack Obama promised, “block by block, brick by brick, callused hand by callused hand.”
 I am shocked that this man — the Senator from MBNA who famously jousted with Elizabeth Warren in service of debt peonage — has in a quiet way begun the sort of economic transformation the United States desperately requires.
 If Joe Biden is on the ballot in 2024, I will vote for him, and it will only be the second time in my 54 years that I will be voting for anyone, rather than against the other guy, in a US general Presidential election.